roman-milk/roman-milk.github.io/laura-jim-and-i.md

+===

- ****** Laura, Jim and I ****** byJust_Plain_Bob© I made the deal with Mellows to sell him my share of the company on paper for a third of what he actually paid.
+I made the deal with Mellows to sell him my share of the company on paper for a third of what he actually paid.
 That third went into a bank account in my name only.
 The other two thirds went to an offshore account that I set up.
 The deal was that he wouldn't show up at the office and take over my desk until the morning after I served Laura and Jim with the papers.
 Laura for a divorce on the grounds of adultery and Jim for alienation of affections.
 Even though we were in a no fault state I could still sue for adultery and depending on the judge we drew it could mean a little better split than fifty-fifty.

  In order for the adultery grounds to fly I needed proof.
 A review of the reports from Gary's PI and mine showed that every time they were under observation they used the same motel and it was always on a Wednesday.
 My detective rented a room and set it up to record the action and a healthy bribe to the desk clerk insured that they would be put into that room.